mike14747/rmlbb2/docs/schemaValidation.md

         properties: {
             _id: {
                 bsonType: 'int',
-                description: '_id must be a unique integer and is required' },
+                description: '_id must be a unique integer and is required',
+                minimum: 1
+            },
             name: {
                 bsonType: 'string',
+                description: 'name must be a string from 1 to 50 characters in length and is required',
                 minLength: 1,
-                maxLength: 50,
+                maxLength: 50
-                description: 'name must be a string from 1 to 50 characters in length and is required' },
+            },
             active: {
                 bsonType: 'bool',